 Like most of Hopper's oil paintings, Nighthawks offers a glimpse into the artist's perceptions of modern American life—particularly, in New York City.
 Unlike his contemporaries who opted to capture the city's bright lights, buzzing atmosphere, and booming industry, however, Hopper instead focused on the prevalent yet underrepresented loneliness of its residents.

 Unlike many of his other depictions dealing with isolation, Nighthawks stars a group of subjects.
 The primary subject is not a lone figure, the scene still evokes a sense of solitude.
 Set late at night, the composition quietly presents a look at an unassuming neighborhood diner.
-The painting's ordinary stillness makes it easy for the viewer to place his or herself into the scene; one can almost hear the hum of its harsh fluorescent lights and the clink of the customers' coffee mugs.
+The painting's ordinary stillness makes it easy for the viewer to place themselves into the scene; one can almost hear the hum of its harsh fluorescent lights and the clink of the customers' coffee mugs.

 “Unconsciously, probably,” Hopper explained, “I was painting the loneliness of a large city.”